-Last year, a bee stung Kaylee and we weren’t prepared.
+When Kaylee was a toddler, a bee stung her finger and we weren’t prepared.
 I didn’t know anything about natural remedies for bee stings, so off I went to the pharmacy for Benadryl.
 That’s the knee jerk reaction when you aren’t prepared…

 So, shortly thereafter, I started looking up natural home remedies for bee stings.
-I don’t like giving the girls pharmaceuticals or over the counter medications if it can be avoided, so now I feel prepared for bee season this year.
+I don’t like giving the girls pharmaceuticals or over the counter medications if it can be avoided, so I have been prepared for bee season every year since.

-Apis Mellifica is a homeopathic remedy made of whole bees that is supposed work amazing wonders on bee stings.
-Check with your local health food store for options.
+Apis Mellifica is a homeopathic remedy made of whole bees that is supposed to work amazing wonders on bee stings.

 Make sure it’s raw for full benefits, but you can jut put a drop of apple cider vinegar on the sting for relief.

-Just mix these 2 staple ingredients together to form a thick paste and slather it on the sting to neutralize the pain.
+Just mix baking soda and water together to form a thick paste and slather it on the sting to neutralize the pain.
 Don’t wash it off for best results.